What is Labour’s controversial private school VAT raid policy?

 After allowing for input deductions, boarding fees and exemptions for specialist provision, an effective VAT rate of 15 per cent has been calculated by the Institute of Fiscal Studies (IFS).

+Meanwhile, the business rates relief for private schools will end from April.

-Ms Reeves is also set to increase employers’ national insurance by between one and two per cent, The Times reported, with a view to help fund the NHS and balance the government’s books.
+Ms Reeves has also confirmed a rise in employers’ national insurance contributions, with a view to help fund the NHS and balance the government’s books.
+The rate will increase by 1.2 percentage points to 15 per cent from April, with payments starting when an employee earns £5,000, down from the current £9,100 – aiming to raise £25.7 billion by 2029-30.

-Covering costs such as the expected national insurance increase on top of VAT would likely result in a fee hike of around 20 per cent, say independent school leaders.
+Covering costs such as the national insurance hike and business rates on top of VAT would likely result in a fee rise of around 20 per cent, say independent school leaders.

 Why is Labour introducing the policy?